mabotkin/nfl-elo/README.md

 This file will output the predictions made using the ELO system.

+There is also a web frontend to the project to make it more easily accessible - run `python2 nfl.py` to run the web frontend on port 5001.

 ## Data

 The data used is from the [nflgame](https://github.com/BurntSushi/nflgame) repository, dating back to 2009.